 Adopted children are treated the same as biological children.

-9. It Takes SO Long To Write A Will
+9. It Takes A Long Time To Write A Will

 A common misconception is that you’re going to be sitting drafting a Will for hours on end, when in fact you could do it in the time it takes you to watch an episode of your favourite show.